-- 1. Roof features cumulatively may interrupt the roof plane no more than one-third (1/3) of the length of the eave. - A dormer roof will connect to the primary roof at least one foot (1') below the primary roof ridge line. - 3.
-A dormer will be set back from the face of a building by at least one foot (1') and from the sides of a building by at least three feet (3').
+1. Roof features cumulatively may interrupt the roof plane no more than one-third (1/3) of the length of the eave.

+2. A dormer roof will connect to the primary roof at least one foot (1') below the primary roof ridge line.

+A roof may overhang by six to eighteen inches (6"-18").

+3. A dormer will be set back from the face of a building by at least one foot (1') and from the sides of a building by at least three feet (3').

 C. Roof style.
-The shape of the roof will compare to the majority of roofs within the neighborhood.
-Flat roofs without cornices are prohibited.
+The shape of the roof will compare to the majority of roofs within the neighborhood.Flat roofs without cornices are prohibited.